logto-io/docs/docs/docs/references/users/README.md

 #### Name

-_Name_ is the user's full name.
+_name_ is the user's full name.
 Its max length is 128.

 #### Avatar

-_Avatar_ is the URL pointing to the user's avatar image.
+_avatar_ is the URL pointing to the user's avatar image.

 If the user registers with a social connector like Facebook and WeChat, their _avatar_ may be retrieved from the social user info.
 Its max length is 2048.

-#### Role names
+#### role names

-_Roles names_ represent the roles granted to the user in Logto.
+_roles names_ represent the roles granted to the user in Logto.

 A _role_ is a group of permissions that you can grant to users.
 Using roles makes it easier to grant, revoke, and adjust permissions than assigning permissions to users individually.